 Every few years there are different diet plans that claim to be the best way to be healthy and lose weight.
 And it even seems like the rules for eating change every few years; eat eggs, don’t eat eggs, red wine is great, red wine is bad (as it stands, the survey says red wine is good for your heart!)…it’s hard to keep track of.
-Even the food pyramid has changed
+Even the food pyramid has changed!

 But eating healthy doesn’t have to be complicated.
 Eating a diet balanced with the right amount of protein, veggies, grains, and carbs (no, you don’t have to give them up!) is the best way to eat healthy.
 The portions of each type of food will be different for everyone, especially if you’re trying to lose weight vs just eating healthy, but being healthy is all about balance and we’ve got tips for balancing your diet below.